Space0code/Currency-Converter/README.md

 5. **screens**
    - Houses the main UI composables for each screen in the app.
-   - **MainScreen.kt**, **InfoScreen.kt**, etc.: Each file represents a distinct screen (or page) with its own UI and logic.
+   - **MainScreen.kt**, **InfoScreen.kt**, **CurrencyListScreen.kt**: Each file represents a distinct screen with its own UI and logic.

 6. **theme**
-   - Manages my app-wide design elements, such as colors, typography, and shapes.
+   - Manages the app-wide design elements, such as colors, typography, and shapes.
    - **Color.kt**, **Theme.kt**, **Type.kt**: Provide consistent styling across the Compose components.

 7. **viewmodel**